Skip to main content

 Data Breaches and Unauthorised Access

-Cybercriminals persistently employ phishing attacks, malware infiltration, and unauthorised access to compromise sensitive information.
+Cybercriminals use phishing, malware, and unauthorised access to reach sensitive customer and operational information.

 "The primary risks businesses face include data breaches stemming from phishing attacks, malware, and unauthorised access."

-The Cyber Security Breaches Survey 2022 reveals a staggering reality—39% of businesses and 26% of charities reported experiencing a cybersecurity breach or attack in the past 12 months.
+The Cyber Security Breaches Survey 2022 found that 39% of businesses and 26% of charities reported a cyber security breach or attack in the previous 12 months.

 The Human Factor in Cybersecurity